Section IV. Stormwater Management

 Release Rates shall be in accordance with the Stormwater Ordinance.
 The drainage system for a property shall be designed to control the peak rate of discharge from the property for the 100-year, 24-hour event to levels which will not cause an increase in flooding or channel instability downstream when considered in aggregate with other developed properties and downstream drainage capacities.

 Tail water conditions from the downstream drainage system shall be considered for the design of the outlet structure.

 C. Detention Requirements

-The detention storage shall be computed by using the Event Hydrograph Routing Method and the City of Aurora's Modified Rational Method as shown in Exhibit IV-1 (PDF).
+The detention storage shall be computed by using the Event Hydrograph Routing Method and the City of Aurora's Modified Rational Method as shown in Exhibit IV-C-1 (PDF).
 Whichever method requires the greatest detention volume, shall govern.
 The Event Hydrograph Routing Method shall be in accordance with the parameters set forth within the Kane County Ordinance.
 The existing and proposed conditions models shall both be a critical duration analysis (each duration starting at 30 minutes to 240 hours utilizing the rainfall table below).

 Within the Indian Creek and Blackberry Creek watersheds, the required stormwater storage volume shall be 110% of the volume required by the foregoing provisions of this section.

 All design analysis for minor and major stormwater systems and detention shall incorporate point frequency rainfall intensities as listed by the "Illinois State Water Survey (ISWS) Bulletin 70 Appendix A Point Frequency Distributions for the Aurora Station."
 The table below represents the rainfall depth (in) from Appendix A for the 100-year frequency and the rainfall intensities for each time duration (see Section III-A for a table indicating the 10 year frequency).